 peach almond cake

-This peach almond cake reminds me of Grandma’s warm embrace and infectious smile.
-It’s the cake you lounge on the sofa with as the afternoon sun tickles your cheek and spreads warmth all the way down to your toes.
+This peach almond cake recipe reminds me of Grandma’s warm embrace and infectious smile.
+It’s the peach cake you lounge on the sofa with as the afternoon sun tickles your cheek and spreads warmth all the way down to your toes.

 Mark Twain once wrote, “Good friends, good books, and a sleepy conscience: this is the ideal life.”
-I feel like most people, including myself, tend to dismiss this type of philosophy and instead pour our energy into creating grand plans, longing for “bigger and better.”

 Cinnamon, fresh peaches, and toasted almonds come together to deliver a perfumed, delicate cake whose sweetness is subtle enough to pass as a meal for breakfast, but pleasurable enough to lose yourself in every single bite.

 While the cake batter can be made with almost any fruit (like nectarines), there’s something particularly gratifying about this cake when it’s paired with peaches.
-I think it’s because preparing this cake with peaches is a delight in itself.

 While this peach almond cake was baking, I basked in the glorious smell of summertime in a baker’s kitchen, wishing my home could always smell like this.

-The baked peaches were smooth and creamy against the light and tender, buttery crumb.
-As I continued to relish in each and every bite of this peach almond cake, I could feel my conscious getting sleepier and sleepier until all I could think about was the sheer bliss of that very moment.
+As I relished in each and every bite of this peach almond cake, I could feel my conscious getting sleepier and sleepier with sheer bliss over each and every bite!

 peach almond cake